sjspielman/UTbiocomputing2015/install.md

 https://openhatch.org/missions/windows-setup/open-git-bash-prompt

-If you have trouble with any of these install steps, please e-mail me and let me know.

-When you open the program, type
+When you open the program, call python by typing,

 ```Python